-Caresse Jackson is a graduate student at the Department of Comparative Literature.
-Her research interests include Black Classicisms, Classical Reception in Early Modern Literature and Art, Painting and Poetry, and the Paragone.
+Caresse Jackson is a graduate student in the Department of Comparative Literature.
+Her research interests include Classica Africana, with an emphasis on Classicisms of the Black Atlantic, the cultural, literary, and art historical transmissions of Greco-Roman Antiquity, Painting and Poetry, Aesthetics, and Cultural Studies.

 “Knowingness and Oedipus’ Humanity,” presented at Hunter College Undergraduate Research Conference, 2017